AllenInstitute/AllenSDK/doc_template/column_oriented_description.rst

     to access the individual objects without having to load the entire description into memory.

     Column-oriented sections should not be stored as stream-able description files.
-    Instead a large object parser (LobParser) should be used with a format that natively supports column-oriented data such as pandas or HDF5.
+    Instead use an alternate format that natively supports column-oriented data such as pandas or HDF5.

 Python Configuration Parser